datavaluepeople/dvp-defining-docs/sales_and_marketing.md

 ## Online presence

+Durable high-quality content online is key to our marketing.
-Our website is the central portal for our brand.
+- Our website, https://datavaluepeople.com: the central portal for our brand.
+- Online profiles and content directly related to members, e.g. LinkedIn, StackOverflow...

-There should be uptodate content covering the following areas.
+There should be uptodate content on our website covering the following areas.
 - Who we are and how we work
 - Project examples and testimonials
 - Case studies to highlight what we can offer